 Greetings Yogie and Friends Fans!

-SPONSORSHIP: We are beginning to get sponsors for our cats.
-This is a great way to help support our cats.
-By sponsoring one of the FIV cats you will be providing food, medical care, and their basic care and support.
+SPONSORSHIP: Sponsorship is a great way to help support our cats.
+By sponsoring one of our Yogie cats you will be providing food, medical care, and their basic care and support.
 100% of the sponsorship goes to the care of these animals.
 If each cat had a regular, monthly, sponsor, it would help ease the burden of care for the animals we provide sanctuary for.
 Please consider sponsoring one of our animals.
 The cats really need you.

 You can sponsor a cat for just $15 a month, $45 a quarter, or $180 a year.